tobeybill/TISATAFL/report/Report.md

 <img src="/images/weights_graph.png?raw=true"/>

+As mentioned above, these were determined by running a linear regression and then scaling the resulting independent variable coefficients by absolute value so that they summed to 1.

-We correlated the compensation variables with each calculated score for the same firm and year.
-The relationship was graphed for each of the size bins for both CEOs and Directors.
+Once the performance scores had been calculated, we correlated them with the over/undercompensation variable for each firm year, grouping by size category.
+The relationship was then graphed on a scatterplot for each of the size bins for both CEOs and Directors.

-Our final step was determining the average performance score for each firm used in our analysis, firms listed on the S&P 500 from 2010 to 2019.
-We can now gain insight on how firms of different sizes performed with over and under compensated executive management.
+Our final step was determining the average performance score for each firm used in our analysis, firms listed in the S&P 500 from 2010 to 2019.
+Creating a table showing the average performance score within each case within each size category, we were able to gain insight on how firms of different sizes performed with over and under compensated executive management.

 ```{python}
 def assignCase(df):